hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 All jobs submitted from Open OnDemand can run on Genius and wICE.
 This also means that all your jobs should be submitted as **Slurm** jobs.
-For more detail on how to run jobs on wICE, check out our :ref:`quickstart guide <wice_t2_leuven>`.
+For more detail on how to run jobs on wICE, check out our :ref:`quick start guide <wice_quick_start>`.

-The jobs tab has two menus: 'Active Jobs' and 'Job Composer':
+The jobs tab has two menus, 'Active Jobs' and 'Job Composer':

 Active jobs
 -----------

 This lists all your running, queued and completed jobs.
-Completed jobs will disappear after a couple of minutes.
+Completed jobs will disappear from here after a couple of minutes.
-You have a handy overview of some job details by clicking the large arrow next to the job id, including things like the node list, the account you used, and the status of the job.
+You have a handy overview of multiple job details by clicking the large arrow next to the job id, including things like the node list, the account you used, and the status of the job.
-It also gives you the option to open the folder of the job script in the file manager, and thus inspect the created output and error files.
+It also gives you the option to open the job script directory in the file manager, and thus inspect the created output and error files.

 If your job is still running, you can also delete it by clicking the bin under 'Actions'.
 The 'Active jobs' menu does not allow re-submission of your job.
 How to